SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Check for tickets to the California Academy of Sciences

-However, this district has also become hot with its trendy stores on Union and Chestnut streets, its great selection of bars and restaurants, the festivals hosted at the Fort Mason events center, and Golden Gate Bridge views.
+This district has also become hot with its trendy stores on Union and Chestnut streets, great selection of bars and restaurants, the festivals hosted at the Fort Mason events center, and Golden Gate Bridge views.

-The Marina District is located along the waterfront on the north side of San Francisco, just east of the Presidio and the Golden Gate Bridge and just west of Fisherman's Wharf.
-On the neighborhood's southern edge, you'll find Pacific Heights.
+The Marina District is located along the waterfront on the north side of San Francisco, just east of the Presidio and just west of Fisherman's Wharf.
+On the neighborhood's southern edge, you'll find the upscale Pacific Heights neighborhood.

 You can walk here from the Piers or take a bus.